Bus Rapid Transit (BRT)

 In many ways, Bus Rapid Transit (BRT) works less like a bus and more like a CTA train!
 A few key features of BRT:

 - Off-board fare collection: Have you ever been on a bus when a long line of people is boarding?
 It can take a while!
-With off-board fare collection, fares are paid when entering the station, just like a train, so riders can board at any door and don't need to stop and pay!
+With off-board fare collection, fares are paid when entering the station just like a train, so riders can board at any door and the bus is on its way in just seconds!

 - Dedicated lanes: Buses have their own protected lane so they are unaffected by traffic